Call Or Text:

 Where does food waste go?

 Food waste primarily ends up in landfills, where it decomposes anaerobically, producing methane, a potent greenhouse gas.
-Some waste is composted or processed through food waste recycling solutions, turning it into valuable compost or biogas, which are more sustainable outcomes.
+Some waste is composted or processed through food waste recycling solutions, turning food waste into valuable compost or biogas, which are more sustainable outcomes.

 Who causes the most food waste?